 The live center is of carbon alloy tool steel.
 It gives more stability to the workpiece.
 Its hardness, abrasion resistance, and ability to retain shape at increased temperatures make the live center more stable and accurate.

-The handwheel of the headstock has been enlarged both in size and length for operator ease and safety.
+The headstock’s handwheel has been enlarged in size and length for operator ease and safety.

 Forward/reverse spindle rotation.